 - Type 2 diabetes in future

-“Most women who have gestational diabetes and take measures to control it will deliver healthy babies,” says A/Prof Tan.
+“Most women who have gestational diabetes and take measures to control it will deliver healthy babies,” says our experts.
 “Usually, their blood sugar level will return to normal shortly after the delivery.”

 Your doctor will check your blood sugar level after the delivery and again 6-12 weeks later to ensure that it is back to normal.
 If your blood sugar is normal, you are likely to be assessed for your diabetes risk every three years.